Tentacles of Olympic cancellation would reach around globe

 “I don’t know,” he replied.
 “It wasn’t discussed at this EB.”

-Wolfgang Maennig an Olympic rowing gold medalist who teaches sports economics at Hamburg University, suggested the losses will be shared.
+Wolfgang Maennig, an Olympic rowing gold medalist who teaches sports economics at Hamburg University, said the losses will be shared.

-“Insurance companies will have to pay a large amount of the losses of the IOC,” Maennig said in an email to AP.
+“Insurance companies will have to pay a large amount of the losses of the IOC,” Maennig said in an email to the AP.
 “The rest will have to be borne by the IOC.”

 The IOC controls the Olympics and has wide latitude to act.
-Its protection is spelled out in the 81-page Host City Contract, signed in 2013 with the city of Tokyo, and the Japanese Olympic Committee.
+Its protection is spelled out in the 81-page Host City Contract, signed in 2013 with the city of Tokyo and the Japanese Olympic Committee.

 The preamble to the contact states: “the Olympic Games are the exclusive property of the IOC which owns all rights … to their organization, staging, exploitation, broadcasting, recording, representation, reproduction … whether now existing or developed in the future, throughout the world in perpetuity.”

-The contract also specifies that the IOC can terminate and withdraw from the city because of a “state of war, civil disorder, or boycott … of if the IOC has reasonable grounds to believe, in its sole discretion, that the safety of participants in the games would be seriously threatened or jeopardized for any reason whatsoever.”
+The contract also specifies that the IOC can terminate and withdraw from the city because of a “state of war, civil disorder, or boycott … or if the IOC has reasonable grounds to believe, in its sole discretion, that the safety of participants in the games would be seriously threatened or jeopardized for any reason whatsoever.”

 Victor Matheson, a sports economist at the College of the Holy Cross in Worcester, Massachusetts, said athletes are the most vulnerable.
 The Olympics feature 33 sports, and many of the smaller ones have a limited following until games time.

-“For athletes, their career length isn’t long and in many sports success in the Olympics is your one shot at a financial returns,” Matheson told AP.
+“For athletes, their career length isn’t long and in many sports success in the Olympics is your one shot at a financial return,” Matheson told the AP.

-Matheson said that losses by hotels and other service businesses are unlikely to be insured, The billions on government spending on venues looks like a risky investment.
+Matheson said losses by hotels and other service businesses are unlikely to be insured.
+The billions on government spending on venues looks like a risky investment.
 The loss of the Olympics would negate the difficult-to-calculate goodwill that Japan and Tokyo might have won.

 An Irish bookmaker is showing odds leaning slightly toward the Olympics not going forward.
 Odds are 4-6 it will not open on July 24 in Tokyo, and even that it will.